AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Using Discounts

-You can probably take advantage of discounts as well.
+You can take advantage of discounts to lower your premiums as well.
 Ask your insurance agent or broker if you can get lower rates by adding vehicles to the same policy or taking a defensive driving class, for example.

 Proof of Insurance